-This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
+This notice describes how medical and financial information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.
+The privacy of your medical and financial information is important to us.